Ofendor/Analysing-Network-communications/README.md

 <p style="color: #1e203b; font-size: 16px; font-weight: bold;">Key Takeaways</p>

-1. **Network Traffic Analysis with tcpdump helped me to analyse and visualise DNS and ICMP traffic, making it easy to understand the issue that was affecting the network**
+>>> **Network Traffic Analysis with tcpdump helped me to analyse and visualise DNS and ICMP traffic, making it easy to understand the issue that was affecting the network**

-2. **DNS Server Error**: The DNS server returned the ICMP error message "udp port 53 unreachable," indicating that the DNS service was either down or blocked, preventing the resolution of the domain name.
+>>> **The error returned by the ICMP protocol helped me to detect that the service was blocked, preventing the resolution of the domain plantbasedrecipes.com**

-3. **Real-Time Incident Response**: The “destination port unreachable” error reported by customers pointed to a critical issue in the network.
-By analyzing the tcpdump data, we identified potential causes such as a DoS attack or firewall misconfiguration.
+>>> **By analysing the tcpdump data packet I was able to engage in Real-Time Incident Response and identify a possible DoS attack or a misconfiguration in the firewall**

-4. **Strengthened Troubleshooting Skills**: This investigation enhanced our ability to diagnose network issues using tcpdump, reinforcing protocol analysis skills and providing insights into handling DNS server errors in real-world scenarios.
+>>> **Through this investigation, I enhanced my ability to diagnose network issues, provide clear reports to stakeholders, gained skills in protocol analysis, and learned how to handle DNS server errors in real-world scenarios**